-1. Required Comment (Customization): Each program you submit must begin with the required comment.
-It is the first line of the program.
+- 0. Test Drive: Anyone can try any of the GradeBot activities at any time.
+You even have a choice of programming languages.
+This can be a fun way to develop some skills even when an activity has not been assigned to you. - 1.
+Customization: To get credit in this class for your GradeBot work, you must begin your program with the required comment.
 It identifies the course, the assignment, and the student.
 It is used by GradeBot to customize your task in small ways.
 If you change the comment, it may change the details of your task.

-cis101 gxx lastname, firstname is the required comment line.
+cis101 gxx roll-book-name is the required comment line.

-Of course, "lastname" must be replaced with your own last name (family name), and "firstname" must be replaced with your own first name (given or personal name), as shown in my grade book.
+Your roll-book-name is your lastname, then a comma, then your firstname.
+Lastname means your own last name (family name), and firstname means your own first name (given or personal name), as shown in my grade book.

 If customizations are in effect, the background color of the GradeBot screen will turn light green.
-This will be true for most tasks.
+This will be true for all assigned tasks.

 If customizations are not in effect, the background color of the GradeBot screen will be light yellow.
-This will be rare.

-- 2. Email Address: If the customization line is recognized, GradeBot will invite you to provide your email address.
-This is required for credit.
-And it is helpful for me to reply to you in case I did not grant full credit. - 3.
-Understand the Task: Sometimes there are specific rules to follow.
-These are given in the task assignment and may include things like what algorithm to use or what styling is required. - 4.
+- 2. Understand the Task: Sometimes there are specific rules to follow.
+These are given in the task assignment and may include things like what algorithm to use or what styling is required. - 3.
 Test Your Program: With the required comment in place, write and test your program.
 Make sure you get this message: